COVID-19 Announcements and FAQs

 If you are sophomore, junior, or senior, you may declare a leave of absence for one or two terms, just as you would in any other semester.
 Leaves in 2020-2021 will not count toward the usual two-term limit on leaves.
 The last day to request a leave is September 14, 2020.

-If you are a first-year student, you may take a leave of absence for the spring semester or may request to postpone your matriculation until fall 2021 (i.e., take a gap year).
+If you are a first-year student, you may not take a leave of absence for this fall term but you may take a leave of absence for the spring semester, or request to postpone your matriculation until fall 2021 (i.e., take a gap year).
 If you are a first-year student and wish to take a gap year before enrolling, you should submit a request to the Office of Undergraduate Admissions by July 15.

 How do I request a leave of absence?
 (Updated July 9, 2020)